Website interface language

 e) Provide tailored service.
 For example, location and language detected by the browser are used to set the language of the Web Service's interface.

-f) Send promotional materials and advertising.
+f) Show or send promotional materials and advertising.
 Depending on how the User engages with the Web Service, they may be sent individual marketing messages about products and services.
 Also the information about user interaction with the Web Service allows it to recalibrate advertising campaigns, for example, avoid showing social ads to the Web Service's users.

 g) Improve the function of the Web Service and provide better services.
 Statistics and analysis about the use of the Web Service's functions allows us to determine the priorities for further development.
 As a result, for this purpose anonymous generalized information is used.